lydhr/HelloSkatchfab/README.md

-# HelloSkatchfab
+# HelloSketchfab
-test for embed code in Skatchfab
+test for embed code in Sketchfab